 Once the temperature in your home reaches its set level, this process stops until the next time heat is required.

 Some furnaces include an attached humidifier, which adds moisture back into the heated air before sending it through the ductwork.
 This helps create a more comfortable environment.

 Heating and Air Conditioning

-If your furnace is equipped with an air conditioning unit, the AC unit will engage in order to cool the air during summer months.
+For furnaces equipped with an air conditioning unit, the AC unit engages and the cooling process begins.
 It first activates the AC evaporator coil, which removes heat and humidity from the air.
-Then, excess moisture is carried by the condensate line to a floor drain in your home.
+Then, the condensate line moves excess moisture to a floor drain in your home.
 Next, the compressor expels heat outdoors by circulating a refrigerant through the evaporator coil.
-This cooled air then makes its way back to your furnace unit for conditioning and the addition of humidity, before finally passing through the air filter and through the ducts to the various rooms of your home.
+This cooled air then makes its way back to your furnace unit for conditioning and the addition of humidity.
+Finally, the cooled air passes through the air filter and through the ducts into the various rooms of your home.

-It is important to ensure that your furnace is properly sized for your home.
+Finding the properly sized furnace helps homeowners avoid a common issue.
 A furnace that is too large for a space will short-cycle, causing increased wear and tear on the unit and spikes in electricity.
 A furnace that is too small for a space will run continually during cold weather, resulting in higher energy consumption and ultimately increased costs.

-A qualified HVAC professional can help you to determine the best furnace for your needs and keep it running in peak condition.
+A qualified HVAC professional helps you determine the best furnace for your needs and keep it running in peak condition.